 A close-up view of the internal components of a VBM Domobar Super coffee machine, showing metal casing, wiring, pipes, and a cylindrical brass boiler, with the side panel removed for visibility. © 2025 1st-line.com

-On the right side, you have access to the boiler probe, over pressure valve, and other parts.
+On the right side, you have access to the boiler probe, the overpressure valve, and other parts.

 A close-up of a VBM Domobar espresso machine drip tray with two red arrows pointing to screws on the slotted back panel above the perforated tray. © 2025 1st-line.com

-The back plate can be removed to allow you to work on the inside easier.
+The back plate can be removed to allow you to work on the inside more easily.
 First, there are 2 Allen key screws on the top grill.

 Close-up of a metal panel secured by two screws, highlighted by red arrows on a VBM Domobar espresso machine, with wires and components visible in the background. © 2025 1st-line.com